As you can imagine, I get a lot of questions about money.

-This video make me sooooo happy.
+This video makes me sooooo happy.
 I’ve watched it a few times, just because it really shows how easy it is to build wealth if you make it a priority and focus on saving.
 I personally love that his dyslexia motivated him to get serious about saving and investing.

 Earl didn’t hit some lucky stock pick.
 He didn’t start side hustling.
 He didn’t become a real estate mogul (although that’s my thing).
 He didn’t put together complex derivatives.
 He just saved, bought stock and repeated.